laureano-arcanio/arduino-rocket-computer/README.md

 Our first flight deployed parachute before apogee, due to an issue with flight computer executing Emergency mode right after liftoff.
 Anyways, we recovered the entire rocket without any damage.
 [First Flight](https://www.youtube.com/watch?v=o5odCazfV4E)

-## Third Rocet Flight (commit 45)
+## Third Rocket Flight (commit 45)
 Our rocket flow perfectly, but parachute did not ejected.
-After landing, and some further investigation we figured out for some reason the computer switched to Liftoff status before liftoff (probably due to pression change, was a windy day).
+After landing, and some further investigation we figured out for some reason the computer switched to Liftoff status before liftoff (probably due to the pressure change, was a windy day).
 And due to launchpad conditions switched to landed after 3.5s.
 So the rocket flown with a computer in Landed status.
 We'll fix the liftoff condition to account for more meters (>5) and shorten EMERGENCY deploy time to fit this rocket motor.
 (4s)
 [Third Flight](https://www.youtube.com/watch?v=9i5LRDVh-5M)

 ## Electronics